makrai/notes/koromilas21-multimod-emo-survey.md

 * more complex techniques for combining multimodal and temporal information in the emotion recognition application domain

-# 2 feature representation techniques per modality 2
+# 2 Feature representation techniques per modality 2

 ## 2.1.
 Audio

 * in the deep learning era
-  * some methodologies function directly on the raw audio signal.
+  * some methodologies function directly on the raw audio signal
   * in most cases, hand-crafted features extracted from the time and freq doms

 ### 2.1.1.
 Feature Calculation

 1. Prosodic features
   * long term features
   * easily preserved and explained by humans.
 Typical such features are
   * mostly based on energy, duration, and fundamental frequency
-  * eg rhythm and intonation.
+  * eg rhythm and intonation
-2. Time-domain features: Such features are
+2. Time-domain features
-  * directly extracted from the samples of the audio signal.
-Typical examples
+  * directly extracted from the samples of the audio signal
-  * eg short-term energy, zero crossing rate and entropy of energy.
-Such
+  * eg short-term energy, zero crossing rate and entropy of energy
-  * not strongly correlated to affective content in speech signals; however,
+  * not strongly correlated to affective content in speech signals
   * nL they can carry information related to the strength of the emo (arousal)
 3. Spectral features:
-  * calculated in the frequency domain and are
+  * calculated in the frequency domain
   * widely used since characteristics of the vocal tract are well repred [12]
-  * usually extracted from overlapping speech short-term frames of length 20 to 50 ms that are applied through a windowing operation on the audio signal.
+  * usually extracted from overlapping short-term speech frames of length 20 to 50 ms that are applied through a windowing operation on the audio signal
-    For each short-term frame, the discrete Fourier transform (DFT) is computed to provide a representation of the distribution of the frequency content.
+    * For each short-term frame, discrete Fourier transform (DFT): freq distri
   * Features such as the spectral centroid, spectral flux, spectral rolloff and spectral entropy
     * widely used in traditional audio and music classification tasks and in some speech emotion recognition methods that use hand-crafted audio features [13]